rjf2022/nfl-big-data-bowl/Final Code/Writeup.md

 ## Introduction

 The NFL Combine is where the league's top prospects put their athleticism on display, showcasing their speed, agility, and strength.
-One of the most iconic tests is the 40-yard dash — a baseline measure of a player's straight-line speed and acceleration.
+One of the most iconic tests is the 40-yard dash, a baseline measure of a player's straight-line speed and acceleration.
 But how much does this actually matter once players hit the field?

 In this analysis, we examine how a defender's 40-yard dash time influences their ability to close on the ball during pass plays and how teams can use these insights to sharpen their play calling.